46 free Zuma games · No download · No signup · Plays in any browser

 Zuma guides on this blog explain how marble-shooter gameplay actually works, from the first marble on the track to the final stage.
 The category is built for players who never touched a Zuma title before, parents picking a casual game for the family, and lapsed PopCap fans coming back after a decade away.

-Each guide focuses on one practical question — how to start in a browser, how to read the marble line, how to chain reactions — and answers it without padding.
+Each guide focuses on one practical question — how to start in the browser, how to read the marble line, how to trigger chain reactions — and answers it without filler.

-The guides here cover the essentials beginners ask about most: launching marbles, aiming through curved tracks, swapping colors, triggering chain reactions, and surviving the first few stages.
-Each article walks through one topic at a time, with examples instead of jargon.
-You won't find speedrun strategies in this section — those live in tips-and-tricks.
-What you get here is the foundation: enough to sit down, click play, and finish a level.
+The guides here cover the basics beginners ask about most: shooting marbles, aiming through curving tracks, swapping colors, triggering chain reactions, and surviving the first stages.
+Each article takes one topic at a time, with examples instead of jargon.
+You won't find speedrun strategies in this section — those live in Tips & Tricks.
+What you get here is the foundation: enough to sit down, click play, and clear a level.

-Two Zuma guides cover most of what new players ask, and they pair well — start with the rules, then handle the no-download setup.
+Two Zuma guides cover most of what new players ask, and they pair well — start with the rules, then sort out the no-download setup:

 Are these Zuma guides written for beginners?